fopina/action-docker-image-updater/README.md

     file-match: '**/*.y*ml'
 ```

-## Check custom fields for image versions
+## Check custom fields for mapped image updates

-This will look for any `*.y*ml` files in the repository and check any `image:` lines for updates.
+This will look for any `*.y*ml` files in the repository and check `image:` lines for updates.
+On top of that, it will also look for lines with `portainer_version:` and `portainer_agent_version:` and use the values of those attributes as the version of the mapped version.
+Then it checks for updates of that computed image name.

+For this example, `portainer_version: 2.21.0` in a matched YAML file will check for updates against `portainer/portainer-ce:2.21.0-alpine` (`?` is replaced with the version value).

 For each stack found having updates, a PR is created.

 ```yaml